 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required during INSET annually.
-Separate training is provided to all new staff on appointment by the year group leader and through the staff training file.
+Training is provided as required annually during INSET Days.
+Separate training is provided to all new staff on appointment by the DSL and Year group Leader.
 The DSL will attend training at least every other year to enable them to fulfil their role.